sdr-enthusiasts/docker-planefence/README.md

 - Check the logs: `docker logs -f planefence`.
 Some "complaining" about lost connections or files not found is normal, and will correct itself after a few minutes of operation.
 The logs will be quite explicit if it wants you to take action
 - Check the website: http://myip:8088 should update every 80 seconds (starting about 80 seconds after the initial startup).
 The top of the website shows a last-updated time and the number of messages received from the feeder station.
 - Plane-alert will appear at http://myip:8088/plane-alert
 - Twitter setup is complex and Elon will ban you if you publish anything about one of his planes.
 [Here](https://github.com/sdr-enthusiasts/docker-planefence#setting-up-tweeting)'s a description on what to do.
-We advice you to skip Twitter and send notifications to [Mastodon](https://github.com/sdr-enthusiasts/docker-planefence/README-Mastodon.md) instead.
+We advise you to skip Twitter and send notifications to [Mastodon](README-Mastodon.md) instead.
 - Error "We cannot reach {host} on port 30003".
 This could be caused by a few things:
   - Did you set the correct hostname or IP address in `PF_SOCK30003HOST` in `planefence.config`?
+This can be:
-This can be either an IP address, or an external hostname, or the name of another container in the same stack.
+      - The name of another container in the same Docker compose stack, e.g., `ultrafeeder` or `tar1090`
+      - IP address or an external hostname to a different server
+      - IP address or an external hostname to the same server if the Docker instance of `ultrafeeder`, `tar1090`, etc. is in a different stack, e.g., adsb.im feeder image
   - Did you enable SBS (BaseStation -- *not* Beast!) output?
 Here are some hints on how to enable this:
     - For non-containerized `dump1090[-fa]`/`readsb`/`tar1090`: add command line option `--net-sbs-port 30003`
     - For containerized `readsb-protobuf`: add to the `environment:` section of your `docker-compose.yml` file:

       ```yaml
             - READSB_NET_SBS_OUTPUT_PORT=30003